We don’t support this browser anymore.

 Investment Philosophy

-The managers believe that the best way to achieve long-term growth is through the compounding (reinvesting) of dividends over time.
-To harness this philosophy, they have a strict buy and sell discipline to ensure that the companies they own compound at a higher rate than the market.
-For a stock to be considered for the portfolio it needs to yield at least 25% more than their benchmark - the FTSE World.
-In contrast, should the stock's yield fall below the benchmark it must be sold.
+The managers believe that the best way to achieve long-term growth is through the compounding effect of reinvesting dividends over time.
+They have a strict buy and sell discipline and any company considered for the fund must have shares that yield at least 25% more than the fund’s benchmark - the FTSE World Index.
+If the yield falls below that level, the company must be sold.

 Process and Portfolio Construction

-Investing in companies with unsustainable yields can be detrimental to long-term returns and is a risk they actively manage.
-Their bottom-up approach helps them to avoid these by investing in quality companies which have a dominant market position, sensible balance sheet and can easily generate cash.
-Understanding how companies will benefit or struggle to adapt to an ever-evolving society is another key aspect of their process.
-The managers will also assess if these businesses are supported by thematic tailwinds like consumer power and state intervention.
+The team aims to avoid companies with higher yields that might not be sustainable into the future.
+As a result, they invest in ‘quality’ companies which have a dominant market position, sensible balance sheets, and can generate cash.
+They must also understand how companies might benefit or struggle to adapt to an ever-evolving society.
+The managers assess if these businesses are supported by thematic tailwinds like changing demographics or the transition to renewable energy.
 They model a wide range of possible scenarios and try to invest where they believe there is attractive potential returns on offer which outweigh the risks.

 question mark Manager Track Record Based on HL Quantitative Research